On this page

-Migrating from the Legacy Python SDK?
-See our Migration Guide.
+Migrating from the legacy Python SDK?
+Refer to our Migration Guide.

 Installation